nbpayne/deskandstudio/_posts/2026-06-05-how-much-does-it-cost-to-hire-a-photography-studio-in-sydney.md

 "How much does it cost to hire a photography studio?" is one of the first questions we hear, and the honest answer is that it depends on a handful of things.
 That's not a dodge.
 It's because a bright, fully equipped space with professional lighting is a very different proposition to an empty room with a power point and good intentions.

 At Desk & Studio, we'd rather you understood what you're paying for than chased the lowest number and ended up disappointed.
 So here's a clear look at what actually drives studio rental rates in Sydney, and how to make sure your money is well spent.
+If you are planning to shoot solo, our guide to [self-shoot studios](/blog/self-shoot-studio-take-your-own-photos/) helps you budget your time too.

 ## What drives the price